 You must be born again has been said so many times; does it still have meaning?

-So, this will not be a long prepared sermon, detailed with quotes and mellifluous words.
-Rather it will be more like a sermon given by a poorly educated black preacher in America on the same subject.
-Impassioned, but poorly scripted and presented, only one convert came forward and dedicated his life to Jesus Christ.
+So this will not be a long prepared sermon, detailed with quotes and mellifluous notes.
+Rather it will be more like the word given by an uneducated black preacher in America on the same subject many years ago.
+Impassioned, but poorly-scripted and presented, only one convert came forward and dedicated his life to Jesus Christ.
 History tells us his name was Billy Graham.

-So, I stood up and turned to the large crowd, with no prepared notes and simply said:
+So I stood up and turned to the large crowd, with no prepared notes and simply spoke from my heart.

 Jesus once said to a deeply religious man, "Nicodemus, you must be born again.
 Otherwise you cannot enter the Kingdom of Heaven."

 The Kingdom of Heaven interests me, as I expect it does you.
 We all want to go there.
 Or do we?
-Right now, at this moment, someone close to me is dying.
-He has spent his life poo-pooing the idea of the Kingdom of Heaven.
-Rather, he has chosen the God-less place.
+At this moment, as I write someone close to me is dying.
+He has spent his life mocking the idea.
+Rather, he has chosen the godless place.
 Such is his right.